raphaellehartwig/lanyon/_posts/2020-04-03-introducing-lanyon.md

 P-values for Wilcoxon tests also confirm that the movie success value of actors after they played in their first big hit is higher than the rest of the actors.

 Finally, let's look at the character role evolution in our actors careers

+### Does a big hit influence an actor's roles over their career ?

 <p><img src="imgs/movie_counts.png" style="width: 80%; margin: 0 auto;" /></p>